 Rainbow Falls

 If you want to head up to the top of Rainbow Falls (you do) and on to Turtleback and up to Drift Falls, take the right fork in the trail at the upper overlook.
-This leads up past some more steep scramble paths down towards the falls that you don't want to take, then on to a small area near the top of the falls that has been used as a camp site.
-To get to the rocks at the top of Rainbow Falls, look to the left at this point for the skinny trail between 2 rocks that will lead out to the top.
-This is very safe when the rocks are dry as long as you use common sense.
-People have died falling from this waterfall and will probably continue to do so because they didn't use common sense.
-This is the view you will have of the river below.
+This leads up past some more steep scramble paths down towards the falls that you don't want to take, then on to a small area near the top of the falls that has been used as a camp site in the past.
+There used to be a social trail that led to the rocks at the top of the falls, but the forest service has done away with that trail since the 2 most recent deaths here in 2018.
+The picture below is from that area.

 top of Rainbow Falls

 When you get directly in front of Turtleback Falls on the trail, you will notice a big rock you can get out on for an excellent view of the falls.
 If it's a warm summer day, there will more than likely be people sliding off of the waterfall.
-Again. it's slide and swim at your own risk.
+Again, it's slide and swim at your own risk.
 There are 2 ways to get out to the middle to slide, but for both ways you need to scoot out on your butt to get to the proper sliding area.
-The trail past this point turns to the left and comes up next to the waterfall on the right in the next photo.
-You can go out on the rock where those people are, then carefully scoot out towards the left side like that guy is doing.
 If you walk out, the current will probably sweep you off your feet, then you might crack your head open and die.
-The middle to right area of the falls will give you a very rough ride, so stay to the left for the best sliding.
-In that picture, the water is above normal and borderline dangerous.
-On the far left of the falls is a chug hole which is covered by water, so beware.
-The other way up is by getting in the water from the bedrock below the waterfall on the left, just out of the picture.
-There's a rope hanging down that people climb up, then come in from the left side.
-Click here for a video I shot of people demonstrating some safe sliding techniques where you can see the butt scooting and rope climbing.
+Most people get in the water below the falls, then climb the rope up the left side and slide from that side.
+If the water level is high like in the next photo below the video, it may cover the chug hole you can see in the video and in the 3rd picture.
+Most people slide between the chug hole and the middle of the falls.
+You can also continue on the main trail which will bring you around to the view in the 2nd photo below and get out on the rock there.

 Drift Falls